-I have the same view on EUR/USD, but I’m not going to jump in yet even though price is testing the 100 SMA.
+I have the same view on EUR/USD, but I’m not going to jump in yet even though the price is testing the 100 SMA.
 It is Monday, and entering now is premature.
-I’ll wait until price falls to the 1.3300 level and see how traders react first.
+I’ll wait until the price falls to the 1.3300 level and see how traders react first.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.